M107 self-propelled gun: Vietnam War

 The M107 also had its disadvantages.
 It was noted for its relative inaccuracy at longer ranges.
 The gun was assigned to corps-level artillery units and a number of M107/M110 composite-formed units were created, allowing the option of responding with the longer-ranged M107 or the more-accurate M110.
 In addition, as noted above, the gun barrel on the M107 required frequent changing on early versions of the weapon.
 Individual batteries did not have the necessary equipment and parts for changing the barrel, so higher-level maintenance support was required, taking two hours in addition to the transportation time.
 The M107 had an extremely low rate of fire of two rounds per minute.
 Due to the enormous size of the shells, the ammunition storage inside the vehicle only contained two rounds.
 Additional ammunition was supplied by the M548 ammunition transporter vehicles.

-The M107 suffered losses during the Vietnam War, with a considerable number of them destroyed by North Vietnamese troops.
-The North Vietnamese Army (NVA) also captured several M107s, mainly from ARVN forces.
-Four M107s were captured during the battle at Quảng Trị in April 1972 and another 12 were taken during the Central Highlands offensive in 1975 towards the end of the Vietnam War.
-These captured M107s were used by the PAVN during their last offensives against the Republic of Vietnam (South Vietnam) between March and April 1975.
+The M107 suffered losses during the Vietnam War, with a considerable number of them destroyed by PAVN troops.
+The PAVN also captured several M107s, mainly from ARVN forces.
+Four M107s were captured during the First Battle of Quảng Trị in April 1972 and another 12 were taken during the Central Highlands offensive in 1975 towards the end of the Vietnam War.
+These captured M107s were used by the PAVN during their last offensives against South Vietnam between March and April 1975.
 With these M107s, the PAVN established a strategic-artillery battalion after the war.